-Mohamed El Dahshan is the founder of Oxcon, a research and consulting firm working on issues of economic development, freedom of expression, and internet governance in transition countries.
+Mohamed El Dahshan is the founder of OXCON, a research and consulting firm working on issues of economic development, freedom of expression, and internet governance in transition countries.

 In addition, he is a Nonresident Fellow with the Tahrir Institute for Middle East Policy (TIMEP) in DC.